mrworf/stshell/README.md

 ### put &lt;file&gt;
 Uploads a file to the current directory.
 If the file already exists, it's updated.

+### mput &lt;pattern&gt;
+Uploads one or more files (depending on pattern) to the current directory.
+Should any file already exist, it's updated.

 ### rm &lt;file&gt;
 Deletes a file from the current directory.